rollbar/rollbar-java/rollbar-spring-boot-webmvc/README.md

 Simple Rollbar integration for Spring Boot.

+## Installation

-Add the following into your gradle dependency
+Add the following into your gradle dependency:

 ```java
 compile('com.rollbar:rollbar-spring-boot-webmvc:1.7.2')
 ```

+## Configuration

-Configure a Rollbar Bean with your package and ACCESS_TOKEN like the following code snipit.
+Configure a Rollbar Bean with your package and ACCESS_TOKEN like the following:

 ```java
 @Configuration()